Cosmo Kramer: Personality

-Though eccentric, Kramer is generally caring, friendly and kind-hearted; he often goes out of his way to help total strangers, and tries to get his friends to also help others and to do the right thing even when they do not want to.
-He is confident in his own unique way of doing things, yet he can be neurotic and highly-strung.
-His quirkiness, strange body movements and frequent gibberish mutterings have become his trademark.
-He is also well-liked by Jerry's parents, whom he calls once a week, as if he were their own son.

 Kramer was originally envisioned as a recluse who never left his apartment except to visit Jerry.
 This was the original reason behind why Kramer helps himself to Jerry's possessions and food without any pushback and also why he is absent from the season two episode "The Chinese Restaurant", which takes place entirely outside of the building.
 However, in season three Kramer starts to join Jerry, Elaine, and George in various scenes outside of the building.
-As the series progresses, Kramer completely loses any hints of reclusiveness and becomes one of the most extroverted characters on the show.

 However, Kramer also gets his friends directly into trouble by talking them into unwise or even illegal actions such as parking in a disabled parking space ("The Handicap Spot"), urinating in a parking garage ("The Parking Garage"), committing mail fraud ("The Package") or even hiring an assassin to get rid of a dog ("The Engagement").
 Kramer persuades Jerry in particular to do things that he is reluctant to do.
-In several arguments with Jerry, Kramer is incredibly stubborn, protecting his own interests.
 Kramer is also known to mooch off his friends, especially Jerry.
 Kramer regularly enters and uses Jerry's apartment without knocking, and often helps himself to Jerry's food.
 Kramer also uses tools/appliances of Jerry's, only occasionally with permission, and often returning them in a state of disrepair (if at all).